Tanin69/gdc-toolbox/README.md

-# gdc-server, an arma 3 community webserver
+# gdc-server, an arma 3 community toolbox

+## Target users

+This application is intended for players, mission creators and administrators of Arma 3 community servers.

+Arma 3 is a military simulation video game from Bohema Studios.

 ## Features